Become a College Counselor – Education & Licensure Guide

 Licensure and Certification for College Counselors

-Pre-K through 12 school counselors are subject to each individual state’s requirements per their board of education credentials for professionals working in public schools.
+Pre-K through 12 school counselors are subject to each state’s requirements per their board of education credentials for professionals working in public schools.
 Renewing or continuing a license as a school counselor or guidance counselor would also be contingent upon each state’s renewing requirements.
 Some states have very different requirements.

 Check out the varying state requirements on the main school counselor career page.